Note

 Example

-To start Kusto.Explorer with a script file called c:\temp\script.kql
+To start Kusto.Explorer with a script file called c:\temp\script.kql and set up to communicate with the cluster help and database Samples, run this command:

 Kusto.Explorer.exe c:\temp\script.kql "uri=https://help.chinaeast2.kusto.chinacloudapi.cn/Samples;Fed=true&name=Samples"

-Manage databases, tables, or function authorized principals
+Manage databases, tables, or function-authorized principals

 Important